 WHO THE HECK ARE WE?

 Karen grew up in Paso Robles, California in the foothills of the Sierra Nevada Mountains where she spent time hiking, camping, fishing, climbing, horseback riding and snowshoeing.
 She can kill a rattlesnake with a hoe but she’s terrified of spiders.
 Karen has since added ice climbing, free diving, kayaking and SCUBA diving to her list of favorite things to do.
-She's climbed as high as 18,000 ft. (in the Nepali Himalaya) and completed two 500 mile bike rides, one from Fairbanks to Anchorage, Alaska (the long way) and another from Montreal to Portland, Maine.
-Oh, and she survived dengue fever in Thailand.
-She can't stand it when people ask her what her favorite country is, so don't.
-Now pass the DEET.
-Read Karen's resume here.
+She's climbed as high as 18,000 feet in the Nepali Himalaya, taken a submarine to 300 feet below the surface of the ocean in Costa Rica.
+She has also survived dengue fever in Thailand.
+Karen can't stand it when people ask her what her favorite country is, so don't.

-Photographer Eric Mohl, is a former corporate lawyer (emphasis on former) who now happily specializes in travel, nature and outdoor adventure photography.
-His work has appeared in National Geographic Adventure, Afar, Escape, Outside, JANE, Action Asia, Asian Geographic, the Minneapolis Star Tribune, The Dallas Morning News, the Toronto Sun and various in-flight magazines as well as in promotional material for a high-end adventure travel company.
 Though born and raised in New York City, Eric was drawn to the outdoors from an early age (his application video for the first season of "Survivor" included a squirrel hunt in Central Park).
-He has been an avid skier, hiker, SCUBA diver and climber all his life and has climbed to just shy of 20,000 feet (in the Nepali Himalaya) and completed two 500 mile bike rides, one from Fairbanks to Anchorage, Alaska (the long way) and another from Montreal to Portland, Maine.
-His Trans-Americas Journey blog has been part of the elite Lonely Planet Featured Blogger program since 2010 and he recently contributed photographs to an e-book called “Around the World with 40 Lonely Planet Bloggers.”
+He has been an avid skier, hiker, SCUBA diver and climber all his life and has climbed to just shy of 20,000 feet in the Nepali Himalaya and taken a submersible to 300 feet below the surface of the ocean in Costa Rica.
 Eric was also born with a GPS in his head, which is lucky since Karen certainly was not.